jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 - *Bug report* is written when there is a problem in use.
 - *Question about something* are for non-bug questions.
 - *Suggest for this project* is a suggestion for this project or repository.
-- *Implementation* is an issue for contributors, and is used to track progress when there is content to be implemented.
+- *Task* is an issue for contributors, and is used to track progress when there is content to be implemented.
-- *Test for implementation* is an issue for contributors, and is used to track progress when there is test about implementation.
+- *Test for task* is an issue for contributors, and is used to track progress when there is test about task.

 ### How to create an issue